 However, denial of service needn’t necessarily be so splashy or large in scale.
 It could mean rendering the online interface for a travel company useless.
-It could mean making it impossible to register online for an appointment or service.
+It could mean making registering online for an appointment or service impossible.

 The purpose is, of course, to make things as inconvenient as possible for the impacted people.

 Also Read: How to find an iPhone backup location on Mac

 Other cyberterrorist activities involve the destruction of a digital or even physical network.
 Sometimes, these attacks can be so severe as to render physical computers useless.
 Such is the case with a notorious virus known as Shamoon.